tizah/University-Admin-Portal/README.md

 ## Folder Structure

-├── src
+├── src `v`
  ├── components (contains the react components)
  ├── firebase/config.ts
  ├── store (contains all redux actions, reducers, types, and redux-thunk)
  ├── tests
  ├── utils
-└── STUDENT_MOCK_DATA.json (contains the list of student that will be used and seeded into the database).
+ ├── STUDENT_MOCK_DATA.json (contains the list of student that will be used and seeded into the database).

 ## How to run the project